 Eventually, people discovered copper elsewhere, and many departed from the Keweenaw, leaving it a ghost of its former self.
 However, Finlandares (Finnish immigrants) stayed and flourished in the poor economy, isolation, and copious lake-effect snow (roughly 230 inches on average).

 The Finlandares even have a word for this: sisu.
 There’s no direct translation, but the closest would be: strength, determination, guts, and tenacity.
-This four-letter word perfectly describes the past, present, and future of this fantastical land full of ruins, trails, and hidden wonders.
+This four-letter word perfectly describes this fantastical land’s past, present, and future full of ruins, trails, and hidden wonders.

 So enough of the past.
 Let’s plan your trip!